 The current landscape of GRC

-The 2019 Risk Management Survey by the Governance Institute of Australia highlighted that its 500 respondents scored what they consider to be the top risk for the next 12 months as regulatory reform/legislative change.
-Damage to brand or reputation, increased competition, talent attraction/retention and cyber-crime were also top risks organisations are facing.
+The 2020 Risk Management Survey by the Governance Institute of Australia highlighted that its 393 respondents scored what they consider to be the top risk in the five years years as regulatory or legislative changes.
+Disruption/failure to innovate, damage to brand or reputation and cyber-crime were also top risks organisations are facing.
+Brand/reputation damage was the most commonly cited risk in the next three years, ahead of regulatory/legislative change and cyber crime.

 Ultimately, a strong positive from the survey was the value being put on governance and risk professionals.
-The fear of disruptive change is on the minds of Australian leaders and therefore they are putting greater emphasis on risk management and the strategy and tools required to manage risk effectively.
+Greater emphasis is being put on risk management and the strategy and tools required to manage risk effectively.

 Benefits of a GRC program